This simple teriyaki sauce recipe comes together in less than 10 minutes. It is great for stir fries, marinating, or even as a dip!

 - Add the soy sauce, mirin, 5 tablespoons of water, sugar, garlic and ginger to a saucepan.
 Use the remaining tablespoon of water to dilute the cornstarch.
 Set the cornstarch slurry aside.

-- Mix everything in the saucepan and bring it to boil.
+- Mix the contents of the saucepan and bring it to boil.
 Reduce the heat to medium and let it simmer for 2 to 3 minutes.
 Give the cornstarch slurry a quick stir and pour it into the saucepan.
 Stir to combine.
 Let the sauce cook for another 1 to 2 minutes so that the sauce thickens slightly.
 Turn off the heat.

 - Let the teriyaki sauce cool to room temperature before pouring it into a jar.
 The sauce will keep in the refrigerator for several weeks.